Arlodotexe/windows-interact/README.md

 - VERY Advanced [PowerShell](https://github.com/Arlodotexe/windows-interact#winpowershell) session manager
   -  More advanced than [node-powershell](https://www.npmjs.com/package/node-powershell), with automatic output collection and seperation, and the ability to run multiple command in succession by passing in array.

+### **This project is no longer maintained**.
+It was written long ago, before I really knew what I was doing.
+It will likely not be updated in the future.
+PRs still welcome

 ---

 **The current released version is 1.3.1.
 [See the release notes](changelog.md) if this version number differs from below**